tektoncd/community/teps/0091-trusted-resources.md

 `namespace` should be the same of corresponding resources' namespace.

+`mode` controls whether a failing policy will fail the taskrun/pipelinerun, can be set to `enforce` or `warn`, by default is `enforce`.
+If set to `enforce` then failing policy will fail the taskrun/pipelinerun, if set to `warn` then failing policy will only log the warning without failing the taskrun/pipelinerun.

 `pattern` is used to filter out remote resources by their sources URL. e.g. git resources pattern can be set to https://github.com/tektoncd/catalog.git.
 The `pattern` should follow regex schema, we use go regex library's [`Match`](https://pkg.go.dev/regexp#Match) to match the pattern from VerificationPolicy to the `ConfigSource` URL resolved by remote resolution.
 Note that `.*` will match all resources.
 To learn more about regex syntax please refer to [syntax](https://pkg.go.dev/regexp/syntax). `ConfigSource` is also resolved by remote resolvers, e.g. [gitresolver](https://github.com/tektoncd/pipeline/blob/main/docs/git-resolver.md#resolutionrequest-status).
 To learn more about `ConfigSource` please refer to [ConfigSource](https://github.com/tektoncd/pipeline/blob/main/docs/pipeline-api.md#configsource-1) for more context.